Instadapp/fluid-contracts-public/docs/docs.md

 ### Architecture overview

 "Liquidity" is at the center of Fluid.
-It's the core contract that holds all funds and only interats with protocols built on top of it, not end users.
+It's the core contract that holds all funds and only interacts with protocols built on top of it, not end users.
 The first protocols built on top of it are the Lending protocol (fToken) and Vault protocol.
 The Lending protocol implements an easy way to supply to Liquidity via ERC4626 compliant fTokens.
 The Vault protocol implements a way to supply and borrow funds, a typical borrow / lending functionality based on collateral value fetched through an Oracle.

 fTokens are created by the `LendingFactory`, Vaults are created by the `VaultFactory`.